bigpandaio/monitoringscape/content/intro.md

 weight: 1
 type: section
 ---
 The past ten years have seen a drastic shift in how we build applications: clouds, containers and micro-services displaced the old paradigm of static, monolithic infrastructure.
+The need for operational visibility has grown tenfold.
 Thankfully, the monitoring stack kept up with the times.

 We now have a choice of more than 100 monitoring tools allowing for **excellent visibility of the entire stack**.
 The modern monitoring landscape has something for everyone: on-prem installations, SaaS applications, open-source tools and high-priced enterprise monitoring suites.